diosvo/synthetic-js/data-structure/hash/README.md

 # 🧩 Key concept

-- A plain old JS can be used as a hash map.
+- A plain old Object can be used as a hash map.

 - `Map` stores key-value pairs / `Set` only store keys.